brknkfr/Restrict-Taxonomies/readme.txt

 1. Prevent the user from accessing the single view of a CPT that is in a disallowed taxonomy

 == Changelog ==

+= 1.3.3 =
+* Fixed a bug introduced in 1.3.2 (Thanks to @r-a-y)

+= 1.3.2 =
+* Fixed a bug that occurred when saving settings on a nth user page

+= 1.3.1 =
+* Refactored the user tab in order to handle large amount of users

 = 1.3.0 =
 * Fixed warnings on the plugin activation thanks to Gavin